 What Health Systems Need to Know About Capacity Optimization

-Capacity problems often hide in plain sight, and they could be costing your health system more than you think.
+Healthcare capacity management problems often hide in plain sight, and they could be costing your health system more than you think.

 What are the signs?
 Some providers are overbooked, while others have plenty of open slots.
 Virtual care queues sit empty while in-person Urgent Care and Emergency Department waiting rooms spill over.
 New specialists struggle to fill schedules while established providers turn patients away.